-Martin Beck receives prestigious ERC Advanced GrantA research proposal aiming to address the mechanical properties of huge pores in the nuclear membrane of cells has earned our Director Martin Beck one of the highly prestigious Advanced Grants from the European Research Council (ERC).
+Eugene Kim receives prestigious ERC Starting GrantA research proposal aiming to unravel the mechanisms that regulate the organization of genetic material in the cell nuclei of living organisms has earned our research group leader Eugene Kim one of the highly prestigious Starting Grants from the European Research Council (ERC).
 Congratulations!

 Publications in 2021

 FACS-mediated isolation of native autophagic vesicles.
 Autophagy (2022)

 8 (46), eadd3855 (2022)Insights into complex I assembly: Function of NDUFAF1 and a link with cardiolipin remodeling.
 Science Advances

 41 (7), 111670 (2022)Long non-coding RNA PCAT19 safeguards DNA in quiescent endothelial cells by preventing uncontrolled phosphorylation of RPA2.
 Cell Reports: Methods

 11, e81432 (2022)Sublytic gasdermin-D pores captured in atomistic molecular simulations. eLife